 This improves marketing attribution, budget optimization, and sales visibility.

 Imagine that you have a business that sells travel packages, and you advertise those packages on Google AdWords.
-So long as prospects clicking your ad fill out a web form, you have complete visibility into ad conversion metrics.
+As long as prospects clicking your ad fill out a web form, you have complete visibility into ad conversion metrics.
 But many people follow a web search with a phone call.
 The moment they call your standard office phone, you lose all visibility into conversion metrics.

 Dynamic number insertion works using JavaScript, cookies, and call tracking numbers.